shahirsao/Ludo-AI/README.md

 The published near-100% win rates of simple strategies against random play could not be reproduced; later enhanced-strategy results were, but the reported advantage of TD(λ) over rule-based play was not.
 Expectimax search over the tuned evaluation function was the strongest agent, winning 63.5% of two-player games against the heuristic at three-ply, whereas no agent exceeded the Enhanced Mixed strategy by more than 2.8 percentage points in four-player play.
 Analysis of game properties showed that captures occur over three times as often per player in four-player games, and the tuned weights showed the value of a capture falling from 8.5 to 2.6 steps of progress between formats, explaining why aggressive play succeeds in two-player matches and defensive play in four-player ones.

 The findings indicate that evaluation-function agents amplified by search are the most effective paradigm for Ludo, that simple rule-based policies remain highly competitive, and that neural reinforcement learning offers no clear advantage in a game with low branching and high dice variance.

+# Running Instructions
+Notebook is designed to be run top to bottom.
+The two .pt files in the repo are the saved weights for the neural network evaluation function, with one being for two-player and one being for four-player.
+The code is written with the intention that these files are placed in Google Drive with the drive mounted to the notebook in Google Colab.